 Prayers: 10 a.m.

-Immediately followed by the Rite of Committal with Final Commendation, Our Lady of Peace Cemetery*A memorial Mass will be scheduled when possible.
+Immediately followed by the Rite of Committal with Final Commendation, Our Lady of Peace Cemetery*

 *Sister Rose Marie requested a green burial.
 Green burial is a way of caring for the dead with minimal environmental impact that aids in the conservation of natural resources, reduction of carbon emissions, protection of worker health, and the restoration and/or preservation of habitat.
 Green burial necessitates the use of non-toxic and biodegradable materials.
 A natural burial is the return of the body to the earth as simply as possible.